 Why might I need arthroscopy?

 Arthroscopy may be used to diagnose and help treat:

 - Inflammation in the knee, shoulder, elbow, wrist, or ankle

-- Injuries, such as shoulder rotator cuff tendon tears or impingement syndrome (pinching of tendons in the shoulder caused by the excessive squeezing or rubbing of the rotator cuff and shoulder blade)
+- Impingement syndrome, which causes pinching of tendons in the shoulder due to squeezing or rubbing of the rotator cuff and shoulder blade

 - Cartilage damage, such as tears, injury, or wear